Mayurji/mayurji.github.io/_posts/2020-10-05-MixedPrecisionTraining.markdown

 ## **What happens when we switch to Mixed Precision**

-**Decreased memory usage to train and deploy a large models.**\
+**1. Decreased memory usage to train and deploy a large models.**\
-**Less time required for inference, execution time can be sensitive to memory or arithmetic bandwidth.
+**2. Less time required for inference, execution time can be sensitive to memory or arithmetic bandwidth.
 Half-precision halves the number of bytes accessed, thus reducing the time spent in memory-limited layers.
 Nvidia GPUs offer up to 8x more half precision arithmetic throughput when compared to single-precision, thus speeding up math-limited layers.**

 The term Mixed Precision Training is realized because the training utilizes both the half-precision and single precision representations.